A penalized criterion for selecting the number of clusters for K-medians: Simulations

 \subsection{Visualization of results with the package \texttt{Kmedians}}

 In Section \ref{sec::choice}, we proved that the penalty shape is $a\sqrt{\frac{k}{n}}$ where $a$ is a constant to calibrate.
 To find the constant $a$, we will use the data-based calibration algorithm for penalization procedures that is explained at the end of section \ref{sec::choice}.
 This data-driven slope estimation method is implemented in CAPUSHE (CAlibrating Penalty Using Slope HEuristics) \citep{brault2011package} which is available in the $\textbf{\textsf{R}}$ package \texttt{capushe} \url{https://cran.r-project.org/package=capushe}.
 This proposed slope estimation method is made to be robust in order to preserve the eventual undesirable variations of criteria.
+More precisely, for a certain number of clusters $k$, the algorithm may be trapped by a local minima, which could create a “bad point” for the slope heuristic.
+The slope heuristic has therefore been designed to be robust to the presence of such points.

 In what follows, we consider a random variable $X$ following a Gaussian Mixture Model with $k = 6$ classes where the mixture density function is defined as